 A key assumption of the internal framework is the categorisation of customer deposits into core and non-core based on the Bank's expectation of the behaviour of these deposits during a liquidity stress.
 This characterisation takes into account the inherent liquidity risk categorisation of the operating entity originating the deposit plus three filters around the nature of the customer, the size and pricing of the deposit.
 No deposit is considered to be core in its entirety unless it is contractually collateralising a loan.
 The core deposit base in each operating entity is considered to be a long-term source of funding and therefore is assumed not to be withdrawn in the liquidity stress scenario that the Bank uses to calculate its principal liquidity risk metrics.
-The inherent liquidity risk categorisation of the operating entity is determined by the HSBC Group considering political, economic and regulatory factors within the operating entities' host country, and factors specific to the entity itself, such as the local market, market share and balance sheet strength.
+The inherent liquidity risk categorisation of the operating entities' host country, and factors specific to the entity itself, such as the local market, market share and balance sheet strength.